Chillu1/ModiBuff/README.md

 Q: There's too much code duplication in `ModiBuff.Units` Effects, why not use inheritance or something else?
 A: Not all effects use stack or targeting logic, and post/meta effects can have different signatures.
 So it's better to have a bit of code duplication that force every effect into the same basket.

+Q: What about multi-threading?
+A: ModiBuff isn't thread safe, and currently has no concurrency support.
+This might be a subject of change after the 1.0 release.

 Q: My stack effect is not working, what's wrong?
 A: StackEffectType needs to be set in all: `IEffect` (ex.
 DamageEffect), `Recipe.Effect.EffectOn.Stack`